What is Electrolysis?

-Electrolysis has been clinically proven and shown to be safe & effective in permanent hair removal for over 135 years.
+Electrolysis has been clinically proven and shown to be safe & effective in permanent hair removal for over 139 years (since 1875).

 Is Electrolysis Painful?

 When electrolysis is performed by a skilled Electrologist you do not feel the insertions, only the minimal current.
-Our advanced computerized equipment available on the market.
-These all use state-of-the-art, Vector Modulation as well as variable modulated currents for a more comfortable treatment.
+AESCC utilizes only the most advanced computerized equipment available on the market.
+These all use state-of-the-art, Vector Modulation as well as variable modulated currents for a more effective and more comfortable treatment.
 In fact, most people report tweezing, waxing, laser and other temporary methods to be more uncomfortable than electrolysis treatments, especially when compared to these newer epilators.

 How About Other Temporary Methods of Hair Removal?

 Some of the other most common methods of temporary hair removal are tweezing, waxing, threading, sugaring and chemical depilatories.
 Tweezing, waxing and threading can actually aggravate the skin condition you are trying to improve.
 They often irritate the skin; causing ingrown hairs, pimples or even pustules… spoiling what could have been smooth and attractive skin.
 Sugaring, though more gentle than traditional waxing, can still cause irritation and you will find that you have to grow your hair out for many days prior to being able to successfully use this temporary method.
 Chemical depilatories are very harsh and irritating to the skin on many people.
 These chemicals can also cause unsightly ingrown hairs and many report that the treated hair seems to appear thicker & coarser when it grows back in.
 In conclusion, these are still only temporary fixes.